Cervical adjacent segment disease: Risks and complications following cervical fusion

 Understanding Anterior Cervical Discectomy and Fusion surgery, risks and complications following surgery

 Many people have great success with cervical fusion surgery.
 These are the people we do not see in our clinic.
-The people seeking our help and the people we see in our clinic did not have such great success with their surgery.
+The people seeking our help and the people we see at our center did not have such great success with their surgery.
 They developed more neck pain, more neck instability, and bone spurs.
 The need for more fusion has been recommended to them as well.

 Let’s look at the journey some patients take after cervical neck fusion.
 Some of these stories may sound like yours.
 In many cases, we can help people with post-surgical pain.